 Harassment is defined as unwanted conduct or behavior that creates a hostile work environment or results in an adverse employment decision, such as termination or demotion.

 Employees subjected to workplace bullying have the right to a safe and respectful work environment.
-If you are experiencing workplace bullying, it's important to document the behavior and report it to your employer.
+For employees experiencing workplace bullying, it's important to document the behavior and report it to the employer.

-If your employer does not address the issue, you may take legal action and file a complaint with the Equal Employment Opportunity Commission (EEOC) or a state agency.
+If an employer does not address the issue, employees may take legal action and file a complaint with the Equal Employment Opportunity Commission (EEOC) or a state agency.
 Taking legal action may also mean going to an employment tribunal.

 Bullying and harassment in the workplace is a serious issues that can lead to psychological and economic harm.
 It is essential to create an environment wherein victims feel safe to talk about their experiences and perpetrators understand why such behavior is unacceptable.